Returning to Work Post Pandemic: Pandemic Planning Measures for Continued Health and Safety of Employees

 Importance of Pandemic Planning

 When a pandemic occurs, it is unexpected and causes much havoc in people’s lives and the continuity of business operations.
-It also creates a panic situation as information knowledge of the pandemic is scare and limited at the beginning.
+It also creates a panic situation as information knowledge of the pandemic is scarce and limited at the beginning.
 This makes it critical for employers to have in place an organizational pandemic preparation process to limit business disruption and ensure business continuity.

 An important reason for pandemic planning is to ensure the confidence of employees during this unusual period.
 When an employer has taken the required steps to protect employees during a pandemic, they will feel more safe and secure and are more likely to report to work.
 These employees will also have greater confidence knowing that all necessary precautions have been considered and enacted.
 This will allow employers to control absenteeism.